LS3/5A: 2014 – 15 ohm LS3/5A back in production

 Falcon also manufacture the Q7 which, whilst using the same Falcon B110 and T27 drive units as used in the Falcon LS3/5a, has a slightly modified LS3/5a "style" enclosure.
 The height (309mm) and width (190mm) of the cabinet has the same dimensions as the LS3/5s but has an "extended" depth (230mm).
-This results in an optimal Q=7 and provides the speaker with extended bass response (60Hz-20kHz +/- 3dB).
+This results in an optimal Q=0.7 and provides the speaker with extended bass response (60Hz-20kHz +/- 3dB).

 Contemporary clones

 Falcon

 Founded in 2014, Falcon Acoustics is a joint effort between Malcolm Jones and Jerry Bloomfield.
 Jones, a member of the original LS3/5a design team and designer of the very drivers found in the first LS3/5a speakers, set out with Bloomfield to create a modern LS3/5a in its truest form.
-The KEF B110 and KEF T27 have been faithfully recreated as the Falcon B110, and Falcon T27 sing newly sourced original raw materials down to the smallest detail.
+The KEF B110 and KEF T27 have been faithfully recreated as the Falcon B110, and Falcon T27 using newly sourced original raw materials down to the smallest detail.
 Paired with Falcon's original transformer-style BBC specced crossovers, Falcon has created some of the truest LS3/5a speakers on today's market.